Meige's syndrome: Symptoms

 In addition, in some patients, the dystonic spasms may sometimes be provoked by certain activities, such as talking, chewing, or biting.
 Particular activities or sensory tricks may sometimes temporarily alleviate OMD symptoms, including chewing gum, talking, placing a toothpick in the mouth, lightly touching the lips or chin, or applying pressure beneath the chin.

 Diagnosis

 Meige's is commonly misdiagnosed and most doctors will not be familiar with this condition due to its rare incidence.
 Usually, a neurologist specializing in psychomotor disorders can detect Meige's.
 There are currently no technological diagnostic tools to detect Meige's, as it cannot be identified using blood chemistry analysis or radiological imaging, such as MRI or CT scans.
-A patient presenting with signs of OMD alone may be misdiagnosed with TMJD.
+A patient presenting with signs of OMD alone may be misdiagnosed with TMJD temporomandibular joint dysfunction.

 Patients with idiopathic Meige's syndrome do not quickly respond to anticholinergic drug treatments, a diagnostic sign that can help differentiate it from acute dystonia, which does respond to anticholinergic drugs.